GL 110 Introduction to Geology 4 Cr.

 GL 251 Sophomore Seminar in Geology 1 Cr.

-This course introduces the fundamentals of scientific investigation and communication.
-A research project introduces the Sceinctific Method, while reading and comprehension of scientific literature is coupled with instruction in and application of technical and scientific writing.
-Other forms of scientific communication, including poster and oral presentations, are addressed.
-Students learn the appropriate techniques for displaying and interpreting scientific data.
-Students may not earn credit for both ES 251 and GL 251.
-Offered Fall semester.
+Introduces the fundamentals of scientific investigation and communication.
+An experimental project introduces the Scientific Method, while scientific literature is introduced and coupled with instruction in and application of technical writing.
+Students learn to communicate scientific information in poster and oral presentations and they initiate development of their professional portfolio.
+1 lecture hour.
+May not earn credit for both ES 251 and GL 251.
+(Fall).

 GL 253 Geomorphology 4 Cr.

-A course on the origin and evolution of Earth’s surface features by geological processes acting upon various earth materials and geological structures.
-Classroom 2 hours, laboratory and/or field work 4 hours.
-Prerequisite: GL 110.
-Offered spring of even-numbered years.
+Examines the origin and evolution of Earth’s surface features by geological processes acting upon various Earth materials and geological structures.
+2 lecture hours, 4 laboratory and/or field hours.
+Prerequisite: GL 110 (Fall, odd years).

 GL 255 Hydrogeology 3 Cr.

-This course provides examination of the basic principles of groundwater, including its occurrence, flow and development, the assessment and remediation of groundwater contamination, and the protection of groundwater as a natural resource.
-Offered spring semester.
-Classroom: 3 hours.
+Provides examination of the basic principles of groundwater, including its occurrence, flow and development, the assessment and remediation of groundwater contamination, and the protection of groundwater as a natural resource.
+3 lecture hours.
+Prerequisite: MA 107, EG 109 or GL 110 or GL 156 (Spring).

 GL 257 Sedimentology 4 Cr.

 A course that provides the analysis and interpretation of sedimentary rocks, sedimentary processes and environments of deposition.
-Classroom 2 hours, laboratory and/or field work 4 hours.
-Prerequisite: GL 110, GL 111 or GL 156.
-Offered fall of even-numbered years.
+3 lecture hours, 4 laboratory and/or field hours.
+Prerequisite: GL 110, GL 111 or GL 156 (Fall, even years).

 GL 258 Stratigraphy and Tectonics 4 Cr.

 GL 260 Project in Geology 1-4 Cr.

-A course that provides a student with an opportunity to conduct research on a geological field or laboratory project on a topic chosen by mutual consent of the student and the instructor.
+Students conduct an independent study on a geological field or laboratory project.
+Topic chosen by mutual consent of the student and the instructor.
 A written report is required.
-Students are allowed to enroll in up to 2 courses for ES 260/ GL 260 and apply credits earned in both Environmental Science and Geology majors.
-Prerequisites: GL 110 or GL 111 or GL 156, and permission of the instructor and the Department Chair.
+May be repeated one time for credit.
+Prerequisite: GL 110 or GL 111 or GL 156, and Department Chair permission.
+(Occasionally).

 GL 261 Field Geology 4 Cr.